dozmorovlab/preciseTADworkshop/README.md

 **TL;DR**

-This workshop will present preciseTAD, a supervised machine learning framework for precisely predicting boundaries of topologically associating domains (TADs) and chromatin loops.
-Using genome annotation and Hi-C data, we demonstrate how to predict boundaries at base-level resolution.
-Our pre-trained models allow for base-level prediction of domain boundaries using genome annotation data only.
+preciseTAD, a supervised machine learning framework for precise prediction of boundaries of topologically associating domains (TADs) and chromatin loops.
+Our pre-trained models predict base-level domain boundaries using only genome annotation data.

 **Abstract**